Abstract

 RNAi

-Gene-specific knockdown was achieved by feeding the animals with bacteria carrying plasmids expressing double-stranded RNA, sourced from either the Vidal or Ahringer libraries (Kamath et al., 2003; Rual et al., 2004).
+Gene-specific knockdown was achieved by feeding the animals with bacteria carrying plasmids expressing double-stranded RNA, sourced from either the Vidal or Ahringer libraries (Fraser et al., 2000; Kamath et al., 2003; Rual et al., 2004).
 Overnight cultures of E. coli HT115 (for RNAi at 20°C) or E. coli iOP50 bacteria (for RNAi at 4°C) were induced for 1 hour with 1 mM IPTG and seeded on NGM agar plates containing 1 mM IPTG and 50 µg/ml carbenicillin.
-Synchronized L1 larvae were grown on the RNAi-inducing agar plates at 20°C until reaching the 1 day-old adult stage and were either adapted to the cold as described and kept for 1 or 3 days at 4°C or kept at 20°C for the same duration.
+Plates were additionally supplemented with fatty acids as described below for experiments combining RNAi-mediated gene knockdown and dietary supplementation.
+Synchronized L1 larvae were grown on the RNAi-inducing agar plates at 20°C until reaching the 1-day-old adult stage and were either adapted to the cold as described and kept for 1 or 3 days at 4°C or kept at 20°C for the same duration.
 Bacteria containing the ‘empty’ L4440 vector were utilized as a mock RNAi control for all experiments.

 Dietary supplementation

-For choline supplementation assays, a working stock of 200 mg/ml choline (Millipore Sigma, C7527) in water was added to autoclaved NGM media at 55°C to a final concentration of 50 mM.
+For choline supplementation assays, a working stock of 200 mg/ml choline (Millipore Sigma, C7527) in water was added to autoclaved NGM media at 55°C to a final concentration of 50 mM, except in the cold survival assay where the final concentration was 25 mM.
 Fatty acid supplemented plates were prepared as previously described with adaptations (Deline et al., 2013).
-In brief, working stocks of 100 mM were prepared by dissolving palmatic acid (Millipore Sigma, P9767), oleic acid (Millipore Sigma, O7501), and linoleic acid (Millipore Sigma, L8134) in 50% ethanol.
+In brief, working stocks of 100 mM were prepared by dissolving palmitic acid (Millipore Sigma, P9767), oleic acid (Millipore Sigma, O7501), and linoleic acid (Millipore Sigma, L8134) in 50% ethanol.
 Fatty acid sodium salts were added to autoclaved NGM medium containing 0.1% Tergitol (NP40) to a final concentration of 0.8 mM.
 Fatty acid supplemented plates were covered with foil to prevent light oxidation.
 All plates were seeded with an overnight culture of E. coli OP50 and dried for 3 days before use.

 The assay for C. elegans cold survival

-Cold survival experiments were performed as previously described (Pekec et al., 2022).
+Cold survival experiments were performed as previously described (Habacher et al., 2016; Pekec et al., 2022).
 In brief, a minimum of 150 synchronized L1 larvae were grown and adapted to the cold as previously described for each time point.
-Animals were sampled at the indicated time points and their survival was scored after recovery for 24 hours at 20°C, animals that were unresponsive to touch were considered dead.
-Cold survival was assessed from six independent biological replicates, with a minimum of 850 animals used to assess the viability at each indicated time point.
+Animals were sampled at the indicated time points and their survival was scored after 24 h recovery at 20°C; those animals that were unresponsive to touch were considered dead.
+Cold survival was assessed from a minimum of three independent biological replicates, with a minimum of 200 animals used to assess the viability at each indicated time point.

 RT-qPCR

-Approximately 6,000 animals that were adapted to the cold and kept for 1 or 3 days at 4°C or kept at 20°C for the same time were subjected to RNA extraction as previously described (Arnold et al., 2014).
+Approximately 6,000 animals were subjected to RNA extraction as previously described (Arnold et al., 2014), animals were either collected immediately before cold adaptation (20°C day 0) or were adapted to the cold and kept for 1 or 3 days at 4°C or kept at 20°C for the same time prior to collection.
 Subsequently, genomic DNA was removed by DNase treatment and the quality of the RNA was assessed using the NanoDrop Spectrophotometer.
 Reverse transcription was performed by using the SuperScriptTM IV First – Strand Synthesis System with random primers, following the protocol from the suppliers.
-RT-qPCR was performed with 2.5 µl of 1:5 diluted cDNA, 0.25 µl of 10 µM gene-specific primers (Supplementary file 2, Table 3) and 2 µl of the HOT FIREPol EvaGreen qPCR Mix (Solis BioDyne, 08-36-00001) in a LightCycler 96 qPCR machine.
+RT-qPCR was performed with 2.5 µl of 1:5 diluted cDNA, 0.25 µl of 10 µM gene-specific primers (Supplementary file 6) and 2 µl of the HOT FIREPol EvaGreen qPCR Mix (Solis BioDyne, 08-36-00001) in a LightCycler 96 qPCR machine.

 Data availability

-RNA sequencing information from this research can be found in the GEO repository under the following accession numbers: GSE269587 (RNA-seq; use the reviewer token mdkdwkiqhfeznkn) and GSE269589 (Ribo-seq; use the reviewer token gnqxucakhryhncd).
+RNA sequencing information from this research can be found in the GEO repository under the following accession numbers: GSE269587 (RNA-seq) and GSE269589 (Ribo-seq).

 Additional information